Easing the Pain of New Benefit Plans

 First, be sure to provide reminders to employees about how HSAs work and how they differ from FSAs.
 Instead of resending all the open enrollment communications out again in bulk format, try a daily or weekly email with one or two tips to make the information easy to absorb.

 Educate employees on preventative care and encourage them to take advantage of the preventative services included in the plan.
-Help them understand how actively managing their health will benefit them financially and physically in the future.
+Help them understand how actively manageing their health will benefit them financially and physically in the future.

 Remind employees of the tools available through your carrier or the free tools online, such as GoodRX.com, that can help them anticipate pharmacy costs.
 Be sure to point out that in the event they’re faced with paying for a high-cost medication, that the amount will be applied toward their deductible.